Taki (card game)

+The word "Taki" is the Japanese word for waterfall, as playing the Taki card lets the player pile on cards of the same colour.

 Game overview

-Each player follows the preceding card, laid on the table, with a card of the same color or figure.
-Special cards may change the direction of play, skip a player's turn, make other players draw cards, change the color and allow a player to discard more than one card.
+Each player follows the preceding card, adding to the discard pile on the table, with a card of the same color or figure.
+Special cards may change the direction of play, skip a player's turn, make other players draw cards, change the color or allow a player to discard more than one card.
 The game includes 112 cards (2 identical sets of 56).
 The object of the game is to discard all the cards in your hand.

 Rules

 The cards are shuffled and each player receives eight.
 The rest of the deck becomes the draw pile.
 The top card in the draw pile is turned over and placed face up next to the draw pile to form a discard pile.
 The upper card of the discard pile is called the Leading Card.
 The youngest player goes first.
 Starting clockwise, each player discards a card (or cards) onto the leading card, by (a) matching its color; or (b) matching its number or figure; or (c) using a SuperTaki, Switch Color, or King card.
 A player who cannot play draws one card from the draw pile.
 It may be used only in the next round.
 A player who is left with one card in their hand must announce "Last card!".
 If they fail to do so before the next player made their move, they draw 4 cards from the draw pile.
 The game ends when the first player has discarded their last card.